 Attendance is mandatory.
 Students who miss more than three meetings (except for illness or others serious matters) will not be graded.
 Students are expected to read assigned readings carefully and participate in discussions.
 A 10 pages final paper is required.
-Its topic will be chosen by the student himself/herself and it is supposed to draw upon the projects undertaken in other courses the student is taking along with the course materials.
-I expect each participant in the course to meet with me to discuss his/her project.
-Papers due to January 23rd, 2019.
+Its topic will be chosen by the student himself/herself but must be related to chosen subjects discussed in in the class.
+I expect each participant of the course to meet me to discuss his/her project.
+Papers due to January 22nd, 2020.
+Grading - Wednesday, January 29th.

 - Annihilating Difference: The Anthropology of Genocide, Alexander Laban Hinton.
 Berkeley: University of California Press, 2002 (chapter 1: “Dark Side of Modernity”: 1-40).

 - Edmund Russell, "Anihilation (1943-1945)," in his, War and Nature.
 Fighting Humans and Insects with Chemicals from World War I to Silent Spring.
 Cambridge : Cambridge University Press, 2001: 119-144.

 - Hugh Raffles, "Jews," in his, Insectopedia.
 New York: Pantheon Books, 2010: 141-161.

 - When Art Meets Army: The Dangerous Propaganda of World War II.